-- Comprehensive Coverage Covers loss to a covered auto from any cause other than a vehicle's collision with another object or the vehicle is overturned.
-Comprehensive Coverage is designed to dovetail with Collision Coverage.
-Most losses that aren't covered under Collision will be covered under Comprehensive.
-An example is a vehicle theft.
+Comprehensive coverage applies to loss to a covered auto from any cause other than the vehicle's overturn or its collision with another object.
+Comprehensive coverage is designed to dovetail with Collision coverage.
+Most losses not covered under Collision are covered under Comprehensive.
+Examples are losses caused by windstorms, hail, fire, vandalism, or theft.

-Losses caused by flying missiles or falling objects are covered by Comprehensive Coverage.
-Also covered are glass breakage and losses caused by a collision with a bird or animal.
-Here are examples of losses that would be covered by Comprehensive Coverage:
+Also covered by Comprehensive insurance are glass breakage and losses caused by flying missiles, falling objects or collision with a bird or animal.
+Here are some examples:

-- A rock rolls off a hill and falls onto your pickup, which is parked nearby.
+- A rock rolls off a hill and falls onto your pickup truck.
 The impact causes a large dent in the hood of your truck.

 - A heavy pine cone falls onto the windshield of a private passenger vehicle you own, cracking the glass.

 - You are driving a company truck when a deer runs out in front of you.
 You slam on your brakes but are unable to avoid colliding with the deer.
 The impact damages the front of your truck.

 Specified Causes of Loss coverage is available for commercial autos (trucks and trailers) only, not private passenger type autos.
 It covers loss due to fire, lightning, explosion, flood, theft, and a few other named perils.
 It is a cheaper alternative to Comprehensive Coverage.

 Collision coverage applies to loss to a covered auto caused by its collision with another object or the vehicle's overturn.
 The "object" with which an auto collides may be another vehicle or a stationary object such as a tree.
 If a covered auto sustains glass breakage in a collision accident, the glass breakage may be covered as a Collision loss rather than a Comprehensive loss.